Yashi-9/Hardware-Sales-Insights/README.md

 4. Employed data storytelling techniques to present insights clearly and concisely.

+### Recommendations

-4.1.
-Profitability & Cost Optimization:
+1. Profitability & Cost Optimization:

-COGS Analysis: Break down ₹960M COGS to identify key cost drivers and negotiate better pricing with suppliers.
+- COGS Analysis: Break down ₹960M COGS to identify key cost drivers and negotiate better pricing with suppliers.
 Optimize production processes and logistics.

-Strategic Pricing Review: Analyze product margins and consider value-based pricing for high-margin products, while benchmarking against competitors.
+- Strategic Pricing Review: Analyze product margins and consider value-based pricing for high-margin products, while benchmarking against competitors.

-Focus on High-Margin Clusters: Promote Cluster 3 and 5 through targeted marketing, and assess Cluster 2’s profitability for potential discontinuation.
+- Focus on High-Margin Clusters: Promote Cluster 3 and 5 through targeted marketing, and assess Cluster 2’s profitability for potential discontinuation.

-Address Low Margin Products: Improve margins in Cluster 1 via cost optimization or price adjustments.
+- Address Low Margin Products: Improve margins in Cluster 1 via cost optimization or price adjustments.

-4.2.
-Sales Growth & Channel Strategy:
+2. Sales Growth & Channel Strategy:

-E-Commerce Expansion: Replicate Central zone’s success in the North and implement interventions in the South zone for better conversion rates.
+- E-Commerce Expansion: Replicate Central zone’s success in the North and implement interventions in the South zone for better conversion rates.

-Brick & Mortar Strategy: Analyze underperformance in specific regions and address sales slumps in September and February.
+- Brick & Mortar Strategy: Analyze underperformance in specific regions and address sales slumps in September and February.

-Capitalize on Regional Strengths: Invest in high-growth markets like Bhubaneswar and Patna, and target premium products in key cities.
+- Capitalize on Regional Strengths: Invest in high-growth markets like Bhubaneswar and Patna, and target premium products in key cities.

-4.3.
-Customer Relationship Management (CRM):
+3. Customer Relationship Management (CRM):

-Re-engage “Need Attention” Customers: Implement campaigns to boost frequency and recency in Brick & Mortar segments.
+- Re-engage “Need Attention” Customers: Implement campaigns to boost frequency and recency in Brick & Mortar segments.

-Loyal Customer Growth: Introduce loyalty programs with personalized offers to increase spending.
+- Loyal Customer Growth: Introduce loyalty programs with personalized offers to increase spending.

-Convert New Customers: Focus on onboarding and engaging new customers through personalized recommendations.
+- Convert New Customers: Focus on onboarding and engaging new customers through personalized recommendations.

-Reactivation of Declining Segments: Address disengagement with targeted reactivation campaigns.
+- Reactivation of Declining Segments: Address disengagement with targeted reactivation campaigns.

-Optimize Inventory: Focus on the 17.7% of products that drive 80% of revenue and manage slower-moving items carefully.
+- Optimize Inventory: Focus on the 17.7% of products that drive 80% of revenue and manage slower-moving items carefully.

-Investigate Prod334: Understand why it has high transactions but low sales, and consider strategies to boost its value.
+- Investigate Prod334: Understand why it has high transactions but low sales, and consider strategies to boost its value.

-Capitalize on January Surge: Replicate successful January strategies in future months.
+- Capitalize on January Surge: Replicate successful January strategies in future months.